xster/flutter-wiki/Tree-hygiene.md

 4. Is it testable?
 Is it tested?
 All code must be tested.
 5. Look for mistakes in indenting the code and other trivial formatting problems.
 6. Is new code licensed correctly?
 7. Is the documentation thorough and useful?
-Look for useless documentation and empty prose.
+Look for useless documentation, empty prose, and breadcrumbs.
 See the [documentation section](https://github.com/flutter/flutter/wiki/Style-guide-for-Flutter-repo#documentation-dartdocs-javadocs-etc) of our style guide for what that means.

 Once you are satisfied with the contribution, and _only_ once you are satisfied, write a comment that includes the phrase LGTM (or use the GitHub "Approval" mechanism).